Interfacing picosecond and nanosecond quantum light pulses

 Instead, a coherent interface, enabling low-loss shaping of quantum light pulses in time and spectrum, is required to efficiently combine the two classes of quantum devices to form a quantum network operating at a high repetition rate \cite{Lavoie2013, Karpinski2017}.
 Such an interface needs to redistribute the energy across the single-photon pulse, simultaneously increasing its duration and narrowing its spectrum.
 It needs to be realized using phase-only operations, without resorting to filtering or amplification, and with low insertion loss.
 It requires a combination of pulse propagation in a dispersive medium combined with time-dependent phase modulation.

-The phase-only quantum interfaces demonstrated to date allow for spectral manipulations only within the ultrafast regime, i.e. from multi-THz down to tens of GHz spectral widths.
+The quantum interfaces based on phase-only operations demonstrated to date allow for spectral manipulations only within the ultrafast regime, i.e. from multi-THz down to tens of GHz spectral widths \cite{Allgaier2017} or only within slow regime \cite{Specht2016,Mazelanik2020}.
 Previous works report spectral bandwidth conversion, obtained either by optical three-wave-mixing \cite{Lavoie2013,Agha2014} and cross-phase modulation \cite{Matsuda2016}.
 Single-photon-level light manipulation using the four-wave-mixing scheme has also been demonstrated \cite{Salem2008,Joshi2022}.
 However, the nonlinear approaches suffer from high insertion loss and optical noise due to limited conversion efficiency and the use of a strong pump.
-The electro-optic approach was the first to demonstrate efficient coherent spectral bandwidth modification of single-photon pulses \cite{Karpinski2017, Sosnicki2020}, thanks to its deterministic nature.
+The electro-optic approach was the first to demonstrate efficient coherent spectral bandwidth modification of single-photon \cite{Karpinski2017, Sosnicki2020} or photon-pair pulses \cite{Mittal2017}, thanks to its deterministic nature.
 It has inherent unit conversion efficiency with a limiting factor of only technical losses and allows for easy central wavelength tunability.
 Additionally, spectral-temporal manipulation of single-photon pulses employing electro-optic phase modulation can be performed in a low-loss, all-fibre platform without the necessity of optical pumping, thus without adding optical noise to the quantum signal \cite{Karpinski2017}.
 However, up till now, high spectral modification factors, necessary for linking the ultrafast and slow QI processing platforms, have not been realized electro-optically due to limited electro-optic phase modulation amplitude \cite{Kolner1994,Torres2011}.

-Here we show a phase-only quantum interface bridging the ultrafast and slow classes of QI-processing system.
+Here we show a quantum interface, based on phase-only operations, bridging the ultrafast and slow classes of QI-processing systems.
 We overcome the limit of electro-optic modulation amplitude by exploiting the phase periodicity, in analogy to a Fresnel lens \cite{Fresnel1822}.
-We replace a standard parabolic electro-optic waveform with a complex phase-wrapped one.
-By combining it with off-the-shelf low-loss dispersive elements and advanced wide-bandwidth electronics, we demonstrate a quantum interface able to efficiently compress single-photon spectral bandwidth by many orders of magnitude, from picosecond to nanosecond timescales \cite{Sosnicki2018}.
+We replace a standard parabolic electro-optic waveform with a phase-wrapped one.
+By combining it with off-the-shelf low-loss dispersive elements and advanced wide-bandwidth electronics, we demonstrate a quantum interface able to efficiently compress single-photon spectral bandwidth by orders of magnitude, from picosecond to nanosecond timescales \cite{Sosnicki2018}.